Democratic (Party) Direction

 If the point is to say, it's not the consultants, it's the politicians themselves, then okay, sure: I agree that many Democratic politicians personally have these instincts.
 I also agree that we need to vote out ineffective Dems and replace them with better ones.
 I guess where I get hung up is the idea that they are ineffective *because* they are Democratic politicians.
 If the Democratic Party is an institution that has a stranglehold over how its members think, then wouldn't replacing the members with new ones mean that the new ones would also become ineffective?

-jaymc, Friday, 27 February 2026 16:03 (one week ago)
+jaymc, Friday, 27 February 2026 16:03 (two months ago)

 I thought mh's point was that consultants are mostly go-betweens for billionaires and/or corporate interests.
 So lagoon saying Dems are bought and paid for by billionaires & monopoly capitl is functionally the same thing as saying their problem is they listen to consultants — it's a distinction without a difference.
 Apologies to mh if I've got that wrong

-obvious old hat (rob), Friday, 27 February 2026 16:16 (one week ago)
+obvious old hat (rob), Friday, 27 February 2026 16:16 (two months ago)

 point-by-point here: